-New Relic's query language, NRQL, has rate limits in place to ensure a high level of availability and reliability for all users.
-To understand the places NRQL can be used, see Where is NRQL used?.
+Our New Relic query language, NRQL, has rate limits in place to ensure a high level of availability and reliability for all users.

-- Limit the amount of requests with complex queries (for example, queries with
+- Limit the number complex queries (for example, queries with

 TIMESERIESclauses, or queries of over a million events) that run at the same time.

 - Limit the number of queries running concurrently over extended periods of time to a maximum of five, especially if they include complex queries.

 There are a few different NRQL query limits: